RoaringBitmap/CRoaring/README.md

 ```

-# Using as a CMake dependency
+# Using as a CMake dependency with FetchContent

 If you like CMake, you can just a few lines in you `CMakeLists.txt` file to grab a `CRoaring` release.
 [See our demonstration for further details](https://github.com/RoaringBitmap/croaring_cmake_demo_single_file).